mahesh-11102/RakNet-Vision/README.md

 # RakNet-Vision
 ## Smart Connectivity Guide:
-### Since the dataset for this model aren't available  publicly so i created a hypothetical datastet and worked on it
+### Since the dataset for this model aren't available  publicly, created a hypothetical datastet and worked on it

 ### Architecture
 ````